Ecommerce Marketing: 33 Tips To Skyrocket Sales

 The more ecommerce optimization you perform, the better your results.

-Have you ever conducted a search on an ecommerce site for a particular product, then only clicked on the ones that had a certain number of stars?
+Have you ever searched an ecommerce site for a particular product, then only clicked on the ones with a certain number of stars?

-For instance, if I search on Amazon for “fidget spinner,” I get lots of results.
-But the star ratings vary.
+For instance, if we search on Amazon for “fidget spinner,” we get many results with different star ratings.

 Ask your customers for reviews for social proof

-I might not click on any of them but the one with the highest star rating.
+We might only click on the one with the highest star rating.

 Promote a giveaway on social media

-Want to really crush the ecommerce marketing game?
+Want to crush the ecommerce marketing game?
 Offer a giveaway.

-It’s one of the best ways to gather more followers on social media and to increase engagement.
+It’s one of the best ways to gain more social media followers and increase engagement.
 Plus, it can result in a huge sales boost.

 Why?
 Because the people who didn’t win the product probably still want it.
 So, they might buy it.
 Even if only 20 people purchase your product because of the giveaway, you’ll still make money even though you’re sending one person the product for free.

-Popups can help you generate more leads, conversions, and sales for your ecommerce marketing campaign.
-Hello Bar can help, as I’ve already explained.
+Popups can help you generate more leads, conversions, and increase your ecommerce sales for your marketing campaign.
+Hello Bar can help, as we’ve already explained.

-Try different types of popups, though, to make sure you’re getting the most out of Hello Bar.
+Try different types of popups to ensure you’re getting the most out of Hello Bar.
 For instance, an alert might work better than a page takeover.

 Use the perfect popups on your ecommerce website with Hello Bar